Social media marketing trends for 2026: what brands need to know now

 Curious about how science shapes your everyday cooking?
 Visit the Food and Food Science section of this blog for more insights — from what really happens when you bake or roast to the chemistry behind successful recipes and epic kitchen flops.

 If you’re a food or wellness brand looking to bring this mix of creativity and science into your content, I can help.
-With nearly nine years of experience in food photography, recipe development, content creation and marketing, I create strategic content that educates, inspires, and connects.
+My background in chemistry and nutrition, combined with 9 years of professional experience, means I understand food at a technical level— and know how to translate that into content that works visually and commercially.

 Behind the scenes: how I create content for food and wellness brands